OA-DET3D: Embedding Object Awareness as a General Plug-in for Multi-Camera 3D Object Detection: Abstract

 \section{Abstract}

-The recent trend for multi-camera 3D object detection is through the unified bird's-eye view (BEV) representation.
-However, directly transforming features extracted from the image-plane view to BEV inevitably results in feature distortion, especially around the objects of interest, making the objects blur into the background.
-To this end, we propose \systemname, a network that can be plugged into the BEV-based 3D object detection framework to bring out the objects by incorporating object-aware pseudo-3D features and depth features.
-Such features contain information about the object's position and 3D structures.
-First, we explicitly guide the network to learn the depth distribution by object-level supervision from each 3D object's center.
-Then, we select the foreground pixels by a 2D object detector and project them into 3D space for pseudo-voxel feature encoding.
-Finally, the object-aware depth features and pseudo-voxel features are incorporated into the BEV representation with a deformable attention mechanism.
-We conduct extensive experiments on the nuScenes dataset to validate the merits of our proposed OA-BEV.
-Our method achieves consistent improvements over the BEV-based baselines in terms of both average precision and nuScenes detection score.
-Our codes will be published.
+The recent advance in multi-camera 3D object detection is featured by bird's-eye view (BEV) representation or object queries.
+However, the ill-posed transformation from image-plane view to 3D space inevitably causes feature clutter and distortion, making the objects blur into the background.
+To this end, we explore how to incorporate supplementary cues for differentiating objects in the transformed feature representation.
+Formally, we introduce \systemname, a general plug-in module that improves 3D object detection by bringing object awareness into a variety of existing 3D object detection pipelines.
+Specifically, \systemname boosts the representation of objects by leveraging object-centric depth information and foreground pseudo points.
+First, we use object-level supervision from the properties of each 3D bounding box to guide the network in learning the depth distribution.
+Next, we select foreground pixels using a 2D object detector and project them into 3D space for pseudo-voxel feature encoding.
+Finally, the object-aware depth features and pseudo-voxel features are incorporated into the BEV representation or query feature from the baseline model with a deformable attention mechanism.
+We conduct extensive experiments on the nuScenes dataset and Argoverse 2 dataset to validate the merits of \systemname.
+Our method achieves consistent improvements over the BEV-based baselines in terms of both average precision and comprehensive detection score.